tradingview/lightweight-charts/docs/cloud-area-series.md

 ## Data format

-Each area series item should be a [whitespace](./whitespace-data.md) item or an object with the following fields:
+Each cloud area series item should be a [whitespace](./whitespace-data.md) item or an object with the following fields:

 - `time` ([Time](./time.md)) - item time
 - `higherValue` (`number`) - the value of the item which is expected to be higher (default: green line)